Acts 26

 The risen Jesus tells Paul: You are persecuting me.
 Not “You are persecuting my church.”
 But “You are persecuting me.”
 The union between Christ and His body is so complete that what touches them touches Him.
 Paul has been hunting the members, and in doing so, has been wounding the head.
 This revelation - that he has been hurting Christ himself - may be the deepest wound of all to a man of Paul's conscience.

-Jesus says He has appeared to Paul for this purpose - not randomly, not as a ghostly visitation, but as a deliberate act with a mission attached.
+Jesus says He has appeared to Paul for this purpose - a deliberate act with a mission attached.
 The appearance itself is the commissioning.
 To see the risen Christ is to be sent.
 There is no neutral encounter with the resurrection.
 It always reorients the whole of a life toward witness.
-This encounter on the Damascus road - the third account of it in Acts3 - carries the weight of Paul's entire apostolic authority.
+This encounter on the Damascus road - the third account of it in Acts - carries the weight of Paul's entire apostolic authority.

 Paul is appointed to do two things: to testify to what he has seen, and to testify to what Christ will show him.
-His apostleship is not based on a single vision at Damascus.
-It is based on an ongoing relationship with the risen Jesus - appearance after appearance, revelation after revelation.
+His apostleship rests on an ongoing relationship with the risen Jesus - appearance after appearance, revelation after revelation.
 Paul will spend decades in that grip, being shown things, being told things, being prepared for every circumstance he will face.

 Paul is sent to the Gentiles with a cosmic purpose: to turn them from darkness to light, and from the power of Satan unto God.
-This is not cultural diplomacy or political negotiation.
-This is a confrontation with spiritual powers.
+This is a confrontation with spiritual powers, reaching deeper than any diplomacy or negotiation.
 The work is to open eyes that have been kept shut, to move people from one kingdom to another.
 The language echoes Isaiah 42:7 and 49:6 - the Servant Songs.
 Paul's commission is the commission of the Servant of the Lord.
 What was written for the Messiah, Paul is being sent to carry out.

 Acts 26:19-23I Was Not Disobedient